-I remember coming across a quote about a year ago which said something to the effect of: “You can either be at peace with yourself and at war with the world or at war with yourself and at peace with the world.”
-I tried to google it, but couldn’t find the author.
+I remember coming across a quote about a year ago which said something to the effect of: “You can either be at peace with yourself and war with the world or at war with yourself and peace with the world.”
+I tried to google it but couldn’t find the author.

-I particularly recognize how this quote played out in my past where I defaulted to the “expected” behavior like for example going to church.
-“Nice” people go to church right?
+I particularly recognize how this quote played out in my past, where I defaulted to the “expected” behavior like going to church.
+“Nice” people go to church.
 Except my heart wasn’t in it.
-Consequently, I would show up late, leave early and have plenty of judgmental thoughts throughout.
-In fact, one of the ushers rubbed me the wrong way, for reasons I still am not quite sure about, and I would get upset every time I saw him.
-Again, to the outside world it would appear I was being a “good” person by going to church.
-Inside however, I was very conflicted at best.
+Consequently, I would show up late, leave early, and have plenty of judgmental thoughts.
+For example, one of the ushers rubbed me the wrong way, for reasons I still am not quite sure about, and I would get upset every time I saw him.
+Again, to the outside world, it would appear I was a “good” person by going to church.
+Inside, however, I was very conflicted at best.

 Once I got clear on who I am and how going to church feeds my values, just like in the quote, much has inverted.
-I am rarely late, never leave early and I give a big, genuine smile every time I see the usher I mentioned earlier.
-On the flip side, it’s getting harder and harder to look the other way as I am seeing more and more daily examples of how our human divinity is being ignored.
-In particular how my corporation is set up to value the person not for who they are, but what they are perceived to be able to do.
-Nothing nefarious per se, and yet so discouraging to be a witness of a vicious cycle where pretending becomes a second nature and empathy disappears.
+I am rarely late, never leave early, and I give a big, genuine smile every time I see the usher I mentioned earlier.
+On the flip side, it’s getting harder and harder to look the other way as I become more sensitive to how people treat each other.
+In particular, how my corporation values the person not for who they are, but what they are perceived to be able to do.
+Nothing evil per se, and yet so discouraging to be a witness of a vicious cycle where pretending becomes second nature and empathy disappears.

-Having said that, I think the real challenge, or an opportunity for that matter, is finding the sweet spot where the peace with oneself and the world overlap.
-I know this is a lofty ideal, but even when I fall short I’ll still be in a much better position than if I just accepted the binary nature of the quote as is.
+The real challenge, or an opportunity for that matter, is finding the sweet spot where the peace with oneself and the world overlap.
+I know this is a lofty ideal, but even when I fall short, I’ll still be in a much better position than if I just accepted the binary nature of the quote as-is.
 I wish I had a concrete personal example.
-I do not.
-I do have an analogy though.
-I believe by being at peace with ourselves, we communicate consistent messages through our words and more importantly actions, which in turn become a magnet attracting the parts of the world that resonate with who we are.
+I do not, but I do have an analogy, though.
+I believe by being at peace with ourselves, we communicate consistent messages through our words and, more importantly, actions, which in turn become a magnet attracting the parts of the world that resonate with who we are.
 Come to think of it, I do have a personal example.
-This is how I met my fiancé and because I tasted this possibility in one area of my life, I don’t see why it can’t work in all other areas of my life.
+That’s how I met my fiancé and because I tasted this possibility in one area of my life, I don’t see why it can’t work in all other areas of my life.